 Sex and relationships education: what your child learns

-‘Primary school children need information about sex and relationships in a timely fashion, which means, for example, that they should learn about puberty before they experience it,’ says Lucy Emmerson, coordinator of the Sex Education Forum.
+‘Primary school children need information about sex and relationships in a timely fashion, which means, for example, that they should learn about puberty before they experience it,’ says Lucy Emmerson, director of the Sex Education Forum.

-However, the legal requirements for primary schools to provide sex and relationships education (SRE) are minimal.
 So what can you expect your child to learn and when?

 Under the National Curriculum, the basics of sex education fall within the science curriculum.
 ‘The statutory content requires maintained schools to teach children about human development, including puberty, and reproduction,’ says Lucy.